xytovl/steam-runtime-tools/docs/distro-assumptions.md

 - The [traditional Steam Runtime][ldlp],
     implemented in terms of `LD_LIBRARY_PATH`.
-    Instances of this can be found in `~/.steam/root/ubuntu12_32/steam-runtime` and
-    `~/.steam/root/ubuntu12_64/steam-runtime-heavy` in a working Steam
+    In a working Steam installation,
-    installation.
     `~/.steam/root/ubuntu12_32/steam-runtime` provides
     [Steam Runtime 1 'scout'][scout],
-    based on Ubuntu 12.04.
+    based on Ubuntu 12.04, as a `LD_LIBRARY_PATH` runtime.
-    `~/.steam/root/ubuntu12_64/steam-runtime-heavy` provides
-    [Steam Runtime 1½ 'heavy'][heavy],
-    based on Debian 8.

 - The [container runtime framework][container runtime],
     implemented in terms of containers launched by the pressure-vessel tool.